Customer Feedback: How to get it, analyse it, and act on it

 Building a customer feedback strategy

-Most people jump straight into collecting customer feedback without thinking about their customer engagement strategy.
+Most people jump straight into collecting customer feedback without thinking about their strategy.
 But it’s important to take a step back and think about the bigger picture.
 A successful customer feedback strategy should always be built around your business goals.

 What are your objectives?